You are here

 Application Process and Course Approval

 Study abroad involves both applying to your specific program as well as obtaining formal college approval for your planned course of study.

-- Apply to your program through the Cornell Abroad website.
+- Apply to your program through the office of Global Learning website.

 - Print out and complete the A&S Study Abroad Course Approval Form.

 - Arrange meetings with your faculty advisor and with the director of undergraduate studies in your major (if appropriate) to get coursework abroad provisionally approved for your major.

 Please click on the links below for guidelines for specific majors.
 All such approvals are provisional, dependent on successful completion of the courses and submission of syllabi and work ot the appropriate departmental contact.

 - For approval of coursework to count toward distribution and breadth requirements, please attach course descriptions for the college's study abroad advisor, Dean McMillan to review.